 However, as a CFO to learn more about technology and how one can adopt digital transformation, I attend different meetings, webinars, conferences organized by companies like Microsoft, Dell, Huawei and stay in contact with the vendors.
 This way I am able to learn about new technology which is relevant in the current times.

 Everyone is talking about Technology being able to save millions and billions…have you experienced such a situation?

 In fact, with technology, the investment has gone up significantly by 20-25%.
 As mentioned above, IT and cybersecurity need a bigger budget.

 However, using technology saves up a lot of time and ensures the secured collection of data.
 So, if we look at it that way, better technology will result in better efficiency and easier management of the tasks.

 To answer your question, there are obviously huge benefits that we derive from digitalization, but the thing is, it is difficult to identify or quantify the benefits we get out of it.

 At the end of the day, we assess the quality and the value that a project adds.

-Have you faced challenges coping with this pressure of being a Digital transformation CFO?
+Have you faced challenges coping with the pressure of being a Digital transformation CFO?